linode/apl-docs/docs/get-started/installation/custom.md

 sidebar_label: Custom
 ---

-To install APL on any other conformant Kubernetes, use the `custom` provider.
+To install on any other conformant Kubernetes, use the `custom` provider.
 Make sure your infrastructure adheres to the following pre-requisites:

 ## Prerequisites

 ### Kubernetes versions

-APL currently supports the following Kubernetes versions:
+The following Kubernetes versions are currently supported:

 - `1.28`
 - `1.29`